On finiteness of relative log pluricanonical representations: Introduction

 \begin{rem} In \cite{fujino-surfaces}, we demonstrated that the minimal model theory for algebraic surfaces can be developed under significantly weaker assumptions than those required in higher dimensions.
 A comparable result holds for projective morphisms between complex analytic spaces.
 Moriyama (see \cite{moriyama}) offers a detailed treatment of the minimal model theory for surfaces in the complex analytic setting. \end{rem}

 We now outline the organization of the present paper.
 In Section \ref{c-sec2}, we review basic definitions and results that are essential for the development of the present paper.
 Section \ref{a-sec3} is devoted to the finiteness of relative log pluricanonical representations.
 Our proof of Theorem \ref{b-thm1.2} relies on the finiteness of log pluricanonical representations for projective log canonical pairs, as established in \cite{fujino-gongyo}.
 In Section \ref{p-sec4}, we address the abundance conjecture for semi-log canonical pairs in the complex analytic setting.
 More specifically, we prove Theorem \ref{b-thm1.1}, which is one of the main results of the present paper.
 In Section \ref{p-sec5}, we prove Theorem \ref{b-thm1.4} as an application of Theorem \ref{b-thm1.1}, and then deduce Theorem \ref{b-thm1.10} as a straightforward consequence of Theorem \ref{b-thm1.4}.
 We also establish Theorems \ref{b-thm1.5}, \ref{b-thm1.7}, and Corollary \ref{b-cor1.11}.
 In Section \ref{y-sec6}, we discuss dlt blow-ups as applications of the minimal model program for log canonical pairs, as established in \cite{enokizono-hashizume-mmp}.
 We prove two generalizations of dlt blow-ups (see Theorems \ref{b-thm1.8} and \ref{y-thm6.1}).
 As a direct application of Theorem \ref{y-thm6.1}, we address the ACC for log canonical thresholds in the setting of complex analytic spaces (see Theorem \ref{y-thm6.2}).
 Moreover, we show that Theorem \ref{b-thm1.8} allows us to quickly recover the inversion of adjunction for log canonicity (see Theorem \ref{y-thm6.3}).
-In the final section, Section \ref{x-sec7}, we provide some supplementary comments on \cite{fujino-abundance} and \cite{fujino-gongyo} for the reader's convenience.
+Section \ref{f-sec7} is an appendix, where we discuss several properties of extremal Fano contractions.
+Although these results are well known in the original algebraic setting, we record them here for completeness, as no suitable reference seems to be available in the complex analytic setting.
+In the final section, Section \ref{x-sec8}, we provide some supplementary comments on \cite{fujino-abundance} and \cite{fujino-gongyo} for the reader's convenience.
 We also correct some minor issues in these papers.